mancusarasa/shit_pasting/kubernetes/README.md

 # How to run this app in a Kubernetes cluster

 To start, I'm using Minikube to run this in a desktop environment.
 So first, run `minikube start --driver=docker` to create the cluster.
+After that, run `eval $(minikube docker-env)` so minikube knows where the docker registry for your image is.

 Then, build each image (`auth_service/paste_service/new_ui`) with the appropriate name: